JiggyPete/global-diversity-cfp-day-site/README.md

 Tests are found in `./spec` and can be run with `bundle exec rspec ./spec`.

-To run an individual test file `bundle exec rspac ./spec/path/to/file`
+To run an individual test file `bundle exec rspec ./spec/path/to/file`

 ### Seeding the database